Device Manual

 - Controller behaviour.
 Consumer cards sometimes misreport free space, throttle unexpectedly, or pause for garbage collection — any of which can drop data on a real-time logger.

 - Power consumption.
 Different cards draw very different amounts of power while idle but powered.
-The firmware also has to keep less-resilient cards energised longer between writes to protect them, which compounds the difference.
-In our testing this means at least 2× the microphone power consumption while audio is actively recording on a SanDisk Extreme or Extreme Pro versus the recommended Kioxia Exceria Plus — directly cutting deployment battery life.
-The configurator's Power tab shows the doubled estimate when you toggle the unapproved-card scenario.
+The firmware also has to keep less-resilient cards energised longer between writes to protect them, which compounds the difference — in our testing, at least 2× the microphone power on a SanDisk Extreme / Extreme Pro versus the Kioxia Exceria Plus, directly cutting deployment battery life.
+The configurator’s power estimate shows the doubled figure when you toggle the unapproved-card scenario.

 Want to use a different card?